Language selection

 Q5.
 What are the benefits of this update to the Rehabilitation Services and Vocational Assistance Program delivery?

-Some of the improvements will be:
+Some of the improvements are:

 • A trained Rehabilitation Service Specialist (RSS) to support Veterans, family members and Case Managers throughout the rehabilitation journey by coordinating appointments, processing claims for rehabilitation expenses, and gathering documentation for Case Manager.